Teaching and Learning Material Fund

 Elementary School Collection Point: GR202

-All items are collected in the black bins in GR202.
+All items are collected in the white closet in GR202.
 Every Wednesday, items are moved into the red closet after a photograph has been taken of every item.
 Pictures can be found online here: JFKS Lost and Found.

 High School Collection Point: W102